Deciding About Circumcision

 - Prevention of phimosis, an uncommon condition when a male is not able to pull back the foreskin.
 A small number of males will need medical treatment or circumcision for this later in life.

-- Lower risk of getting cancer of the penis (a very rare cancer in both circumcised and uncircumcised males).
+- Lower risk of getting cancer of the penis.

 - Prevention of infection of the foreskin.

-- Slightly lower chance of getting sexually transmitted diseases.
+- Lower risk of getting sexually transmitted infections.

 Group Health and Circumcision